eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

 ### 4.2 Treatment Uptake Variables

 1. **Primary Uptake Measure:**
-   * **Participation Rate**: Defined as attendance at scheduled sessions for face-to-face therapy, and completion of treatment units for app-based therapy
+   * **Adherence**: Defined as the number of attended scheduled sessions in face-to-face therapy and the number of completed treatment units in app-based therapy.
+   * **Dropout**: Defined as attending fewer than seven sessions in face-to-face therapy and not completing the core units in app-based therapy.

 2. **Exploratory Uptake Measures for App-Based Therapy:**
    * **iiPAS** (Weekly therapist-rated engagement scores)